mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

    * - ``links``
      - document array
-     - See `Response Links`_.
+     - See `links Array`_.

    * - ``parts``
      - document array
-     - The individual parts that comprise the complete snapshot.
+     - The individual parts that comprise the complete :term:`snapshot`.
        This array contains a single document.

    * - ``parts.dataSizeBytes``
      - number
-     - The total size of the data in the snapshot in bytes.
+     - The total size of the data in the :term:`snapshot` in bytes.

    * - ``parts.encryptionEnabled``
      - boolean
-     - Indicator of the state of encryption of the snapshot data.
+     - Indicator of the state of encryption of the :term:`snapshot` data.

    * - ``parts.fileSizeBytes``
      - number